SkyRiver-2000/2048-api/README.md

 # Average score per game: 2048.0
 # ......
 ```
-With parameters set in [`run.sh`](run.sh), certain number of logs can be easily obtained and then analyzed.
+With parameters set in [`run.sh`](run.sh), certain number of log files can be obtained and then analyzed easily.

 ### In Windows Powershell
 * To train and evaluate an agent, the operation is exactly the same as in Ubuntu terminal.
 * `run.sh` cannot be used in Windows due to the lack of GPU support in WSL.
 (Things might change by the end of this year, as Microsoft plans to publish an update for this)

-# Performance analysis
+## Performance analysis
 Using `mdl_final.pkl` in agent, I generated 15,000 logs in total and provide some results here:
 ```text
 Average score per game: